protella/chatgpt-bots/README.md

 ## ToDo:
-- Add commands for tracking and viewing token usage
+- Update CLI client and Discord client to use the new commands functions
-- Modularize commands.
-Possibly use a dict to map command functions to triggers (lambdas?)
+- Add command functionality to allow for changing the initial chatbot see phrase
-- Clean up code
+- Clean up code, standardize style, move repeated client code to functions module